monalip/VA4JVM/README.md

 • mvn exec:java: to execute the java program which internally starts the visualization.<br />

 The script are generated using these commands.
-This build scripts help to provides the necessary plugin and allow to compile only GUI related classes for the VA4JVM.
-The different concurrent programs source codes are present in the Evaluation folder.
+This build scripts help to provides the necessary plugin and allow to compile only GUI related classes for the VA4JVM.<br />
+##### The different concurrent programs source codes used for analysis are present in the Evaluation folder [here](https://github.com/monalip/VA4JVM/tree/master/Evaluation).

 #### Building the project :
 The project is build and run using "build.sh" and  "run.sh" shell script in the particular program directory [example](https://github.com/monalip/VA4JVM/tree/master/Evaluation/readerswriters).</br>